pycalc-plugin/obsidian/README.md

 ## Features

-The pycalc plugin enables the execution of python code directly within the editor upon pressing the Enter key.
+The pycalc plugin enables the execution of Python code directly within the editor upon pressing the Enter key.

 Based on Brython 3.13.